Alpha-divergence loss function for neural density ratio estimation: Introduction

-Thus, this study focuses on $\alpha$-divergence, a subgroup of $f$-divergence. $\alpha$-divergence has a sample complexity that is independent of its ground truth value.
-By selecting $\alpha$ from a particular interval, vanishing gradients of loss functions can be avoided when the optimization of neural network parameters reaches extreme local minima.
-Additionally, a Gibbs density representation for a variational representation of divergence to obtain unbiased mini-batch gradients is proposed.
-The proposed loss function is named as $\alpha$-divergence loss function ($\alpha$-Div).
-Owing to its concise implementation and stability during optimization, $\alpha$-Div offers numerous potential applications.
+However, existing neural network methods suffer from several issues.
+First, an overfitting phenomenon, termed \textit{train-loss hacking} by \citet{kato2021non}, occurs during optimization when lower-unbounded loss functions are used.
+Second, the gradients of loss functions over mini-batch samples provide biased estimates of the full gradient when using standard loss functions derived directly from the variational representation of $f$-divergence \citep{belghazi2018mutual}.
+Third, loss function gradients can vanish when the estimated probability ratios approach zero or infinity \citep{arjovsky2017towards}.
+Finally, optimization with a Kullback--Leibler (KL) divergence loss function often fails on high KL-divergence data because the sample requirement for optimization increases exponentially with the true amount of KL-divergence \citep{poole2019variational,song2019understanding,mcallester2020formal}.

-The proposed approach is empirically justified and the estimation accuracies of DRE tasks are investigated.
-Furthermore, a sample requirement for DRE using the proposed loss function is presented in terms of the upper bound of $L_1$ error.
-Thereafter, a curse of dimensionality in high-dimensional DRE tasks, which is assumed to be a common problem in DRE, is discussed.
+To address these problems, this study focuses on $\alpha$-divergence, a subgroup of $f$-divergences, which has a sample complexity independent of its ground truth value.
+We then present a Gibbs density representation for a variational form of the divergence to obtain unbiased mini-batch gradients, from which we derive a novel loss function for DRE, referred to as the $\alpha$-divergence loss function ($\alpha$-Div).
+Despite its simplicity, $\alpha$-Div offers stable and effective optimization for DRE.

-This study is divided into nine parts.
-First, the background of the study is introduced.
-Second, notations and problem settings are discussed.
-Third, a DRE method is described using $f$-divergence variational representations, and its major problems are investigated.
-Fourth, a novel loss function for DRE is proposed.
-Fifth, technical justifications for the proposed loss function are presented.
-Sixth, the stability of the proposed loss function is empirically demonstrated, and the estimation accuracy of DRE tasks is investigated.
-Seventh, the sample requirement for DRE is discussed using the proposed loss function in terms of the upper bound of $L_1$ error.
-Eighth, related studies are reviewed.
-Finally, this paper is concluded.
-All proofs are provided in the appendix.
+Furthermore, this study provides technical justifications for the proposed loss function. $\alpha$-Div has a sample complexity that is independent of the ground truth value of $\alpha$-divergence and provides unbiased mini-batch gradients of training losses.
+Additionally, choosing $\alpha$ within the interval $(0,1]$ ensures that $\alpha$-Div remains lower-bounded, preventing train-loss hacking during optimization.
+By selecting $\alpha$ from this interval, we also avoid vanishing gradients in neural networks when they reach extreme local minima.
+We empirically validate our approach through numerical experiments using toy datasets, which demonstrate the stability and efficiency of the proposed loss function during optimization.